-There is a rigorous endorsement process for organisations who want to become Implementing Partners to ensure that they are aligned with the Better Cotton mission.
+There is a rigorous endorsement process for organisations who want to become Programme Partners to ensure that they are aligned with the Better Cotton mission.

 Providing ongoing support

-We regularly review Implementing Partners’ performance and provide guidance as they train and support Better Cotton Farmers and farming communities.
+We regularly review Programme Partners’ performance and provide guidance as they train and support Better Cotton Farmers and farming communities.

-Better Cotton operates a comprehensive train-the-trainer programme for Implementing Partners on how to implement sustainable farming practices and grow Better Cotton.
+Better Cotton operates a comprehensive train-the-trainer programme for Programme Partners on how to implement sustainable farming practices and grow Better Cotton.

 Sharing knowledge between partners

-We encourage and foster learning between Implementing Partners through the sharing of best practices.
+We encourage and foster learning between Programme Partners through the sharing of best practices.

 Better Cotton is a global programme, but local context and knowledge is key to our success.
 That’s why our Implementing Partners develop locally adapted materials that provide farmers with clear instructions on how to grow Better Cotton in their unique environment and context.
 Tailoring support in this way allows us to directly address local challenges, from water scarcity in Tajikistan to pest pressure in India.
 We are using this material to create a catalogue of training materials in multiple languages that will enable Programme Partners to benefit from and support each other’s work.